Supplements To Calm My Hyper Dog

 • Let them run around a SniffSpot for an hour.

 • Go on a hike for a few hours and let them sniff all the smells.
-Use a long line if you can.
+Use a long line if you can’t let them off leash.

 • Do some training.